-These double-sided scarves are incredibly versatile working equally well in summer as a loose wrap as in winter as a scarf.
-Available in any of the colours of the printed linen.
+These double-sided scarves are incredibly versatile, working equally well in summer, as a loose wrap, or in winter, as a scarf.

 The English Mercia collection is Susy Paisley’s tribute to one of the greatest

 conservation parables ever written, The Lorax by Dr Seuss.
 The species in